lhafkamp/Web-App-From-Scratch/README.md

 ### Constructor function

 - Using a **constructor function** it's possible to create an **object type** that can be used multiple times.
-In that way you won't have to define that object for every instance.
+In that way you won't have to define that object for every instance (1.9).

 ```javascript
 function CarModels(model,year,miles) {